Vyral/base-template/_posts/2021-04-12-what-is-dixie-rock-all-about.md

 {% include excerpt.html %}

-Today we’re taking a closer look at the “Dixie Rock”, where it came from, and why it has this name.
+Today we’re taking a closer look at the “Dixie Rock,” where it came from, and why it has this name.

 Originally, it was called the Sugar Loaf.
 When the pioneers came here in the 1800s, the shape of this rock looked like a loaf of sugar from town.
 The color and the shape resembled the sugar of their time, so that’s why they nicknamed it as such.
 There was even a restaurant called The Sugar Loaf.
 It’s now Cafe Sabor, one of my favorite places to eat.